 - 2-3 tsp agave nectar or maple syrup (or honey if not vegan)

 - Add coconut milk, matcha powder and agave to blender and blend until smooth.
-Divide evenly between popsicle molds - mine makes 6 small pops, so adjust as needed.
+Divide evenly between Popsicle molds – mine makes 6 small pops (as original recipe is written // adjust if altering batch size), so adjust as needed.

 - Pop in the freezer to set briefly while you prepare the next layer.
 This will help them form two distinguished layers that don’t run together.

-- Pour over the green tea layer, tap to remove air bubbles, and gently insert popsicles sticks.
+- Pour over the green tea layer, tap to remove air bubbles, and gently insert Popsicle sticks.
 Freeze for at least a few hours or until completely set.

 - Remove from molds and enjoy!
 Store extras in a freezer-safe bag for up to a couple weeks, though best when fresh.